JellyMaster/ExcelHelper/README.md

 ExcelHelper
 ===========

-A simple project for read and writing data to/from Excel using NPOI
+A simple project for reading and writing data to/from Excel using NPOI